evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S_Sport_Turismo/_index.md

 You can choose between three sound systems for the Porsche Taycan 4S Sport Turismo:

-- **Porsche Sound system:**: Features ten speakers and delivers a maximum output of 150 watts.
+- **Porsche Sound system:** Features ten speakers and delivers a maximum output of 150 watts.
-- ** BOSE® Surround Sound System:**: Features 14 speakers and delivers a maximum output of 710 watts.
+- ** BOSE® Surround Sound System:** Features 14 speakers and delivers a maximum output of 710 watts.
-- ** Burmester® 3D High-End Surround Sound System:**: Features 21 speakers and delivers a maximum output of 1455 watts.
+- ** Burmester® 3D High-End Surround Sound System:** Features 21 speakers and delivers a maximum output of 1455 watts.

 ## Lights